keenlabs/Keen-Docs/source/clients/iOS/usage_guide.rst

 .. _register-client:

 ^^^^^^^^^^^^^^^
 Register Client
 ^^^^^^^^^^^^^^^

 Register the KeenClient shared client with your project ID and authorization token.
-The recommended place to do this is in one of your application delegates.
+The recommended place to register the client is in one of your application delegates.
 Here’s some example code:

 .. code-block:: objc